lizelive/bevy-build-test/README.md

 workspaces live under your system temp directory and are deleted automatically after each scenario completes.

+Each invocation also writes an incremental RON log to `results/run-YYYYMMDD-HHMMSS.ron` so you can archive or post-process timing data later.
+The file is updated after every scenario finishes.

 If a required tool (such as `dx` or `sccache`) is missing the corresponding scenario will fail with a descriptive error so you can install the dependency or skip those configurations.